xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## Critical Computing in the Humanities

-It is our firm belief that the teaching of computational principles in the humanities must happen in context, that is grounded in the practice of humanities-based research and answering to the values held by the community.
-We call this approach critical computing--that is computing
+It is our firm belief that the teaching of computational principles in the humanities must happen in context: that is, grounded in the practice of humanities-based research and answering to the values held by the academic community.
+We call this approach critical computing, which for us involves the following eight principles:

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

-No black boxes!
+1. No black boxes!

+Computers are everywhere.
+They mediate everything from financial markets, to archival research, and to the way many keep in touch with their friends and family.
+Yet, for those without computational background, these devices remain a source of mystery, magic, and frustration.
+Our course begins then with a process of demystification.
+We want our students to understand not only the principles of computer science, but the basics of software and electrical engineering.
+As much as possible, we would loke to reveal the innards of opaque computational "black boxes," empowering our students to take control of their everyday computational practice.

-Use few, small, simple, universal, and powerful tools that you can hack and understand.
+2. Use few, free, small, simple, universal, and powerful tools that you can hack and understand.

+Librarians, students, and faculty are faced with a bewildering array of software choices.
+Companies that promise "innovation" and "disruption" in the classroom routinely approach administrators with offers of

-Wherever possible store data in human-readable text streams.
+3. Wherever possible store data in human-readable text streams.

 Do it right.
 Doing it badly accumulates intellectual, technological, and ethical debt.